 \section{Problems in Video MCQA Benchmarks}

-In this section, we identify two key shortcomings in current video multiple-choice question-answering benchmarks, as demonstrated on MVBench.
-First, we show that this benchmark contains strong spatial bias, meaning that questions can be answered without temporal understanding.
-Secondly, we demonstrate that MVBench also contains a strong textual bias, as many questions can be answered without even looking at the visual input.
+In this section, we identify two key shortcomings in current video multiple-choice question-answering (MCQA) benchmarks, as demonstrated on MVBench~\citep {li2024mvbench} and NextQA~\citep{xiao2021next}.
+First, we show that these benchmarks contain strong spatial bias, meaning that questions can be answered without requiring temporal understanding.
+Secondly, we demonstrate that they also contain a strong textual bias, as many questions can be answered without even looking at the visual input.